 - ALA encourages the FCC to heed public calls for it to preempt state laws that create artificial barriers to broadband infrastructure investment, deployment, competition, and innovation, and to foster more competition in the provision of high‐capacity broadband internet services

 Nearly 33 million U.S. households do not use the internet at home, and nearly twice that number of people in the U.S. have low levels of digital readiness.
-Digital opportunity gaps disproportionately impact low-income families, rural residents and tribal communities, African Americans, Latinos, and people with disabilities.
-The leading reasons for these gaps are lack of awareness of the benefits of broadband, affordability, and lack of digital literacy.
+Digital opportunity gaps disproportionately impact low-income families, rural residents and tribal communities, African Americans, Latinx communities, and people with disabilities.
+The leading reasons for these gaps are affordability and lack of digital literacy.

 America's libraries are essential to addressing these gaps and realizing the vision of universal broadband adoption and ability to use.
 Libraries work in our communities to 1) spur home adoption by increasing awareness of and confidence in using online resources and services, 2) provide internet access at the library for those who lack home broadband, and 3) support digital learning opportunities that empower entrepreneurship, job training and retraining, and widespread use of emerging applications and devices.

 Affordable, high-capacity broadband internet access is critical to the mission and operation of every modern library.
 Broadband in library facilities is used by patrons to access digital collections, e-government services, and legal information, distance learning, telemedicine, and many other essential community services.
 Libraries not only offer public access to the internet, devices and digital collections, but library workers themselves are continuously developing new digital content, e-learning services, and other tools that depend on unfettered access to the internet.
 Library staff also help users to access the internet as a way to create and distribute their own digital content.